mutazen/Your-cocktail/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+We have a demo if you want to follow the instructions below. <a href="https://mutazen.github.io/Your-cocktail">View Demo</a>
 ### Search cocktail by name
 <p>
   To search a cocktail by its name, we can introduce its name into the input in the right side of the navbar and press the enter key or click on the